KristianColville1/raza-noodles/README.md

 <summary>Food Menu</summary>
 <br>
 On the menu page we also have the actual food menu.
 This allows the user to see what options are available to them and fufills design requirements by Raza Noodles for a competitive design.
-The food menu has multiple images and relevant content in the menu for the user.
+The food menu has multiple images and relevant content in the menu for the user to explore.

 - At the beginning of the food menu theres a second option for downloading the food menu.